 So, if the interest payable for the quarter is £100, the director will receive £80, and HMRC the other £20.
 If the director is a basic rate taxpayer, there will be no further tax to pay on this income.

-If you are the director making the loan, you must include any interest you receive from the company on your annual self-assessment form.
+If you are the director making the loan, you must include any interest you receive from the company on your annual self-assessment return.

 Other things to consider when lending cash to your company